 While a general-purpose band saw blade might seem the simple answer, and it can often be a cost-effective solution, it can also result in poor performance and disappointing results.
 Taking a few minutes to select the right blade for the job will increase both accuracy and productivity.

 Fortunately, most of these blades are not expensive, so having a selection of three or four different sizes to choose from is a practical solution.
-Our buying guide and top recommendations can help you on your way.

 Although wood-cutting band saws and metal-cutting band saws are quite different tools, the same general principles apply to choosing the best blades for both.
 However, while there is some overlap in blade materials, there are also clear differences.